HimplHeap Entailment

 Qed.

-The xsimpl tactic also extracts existential quantifier from the LHS.
+The xsimpl tactic also extracts existential quantifiers from the LHS.
 It

 turns them into universally quantified variables outside of the entailment